Elizabethtown College

-Elizabethtown College (informally E-town) is a private college in Elizabethtown, Pennsylvania.
+Elizabethtown College (informally Etown) is a private college in Elizabethtown, Pennsylvania.

 History

 Founding and early years

-Founded in 1899, Elizabethtown College is one of many higher learning institutions founded in the 19th century by churches or church members interested in the educational advancement of their denominational membership.
-The college was founded by interested members of the Church of the Brethren in response to an initiative by the Reverend Jacob G. Francis.
+Elizabethtown College was founded in 1899 by members of the Church of the Brethren in response to an initiative by Jacob G. Francis.
 Francis advocated for Elizabethtown because of the proximity to the railways.
 First classes for the new college were held on November 13, 1900, in the Heisey Building in downtown Elizabethtown.
 During its first two decades, the college operated as an academy, offering a limited curriculum centering on four-year teaching degrees and high school type classes.

 1920–1950

-In 1921, the Pennsylvania Department of Public Instruction accredited the College, and authorized its first baccalaureate degrees in arts and sciences.
+In 1921, the Pennsylvania Department of Public Instruction accredited the college, and authorized its first baccalaureate degrees in arts and sciences.
 Later, in 1928, the college was approved by the Pennsylvania Supreme Court for pre-law education.
-In 1948, Elizabethtown College became accredited by the Middle States Association and in 1949 it joined the American Council of Education.
+In 1948, Elizabethtown College became accredited by the Middle States Association.

 Presidents

 The college's presidents were referred to as principals prior to 1902.